ostakvik/plutus-big-picture/README.md

 Regarding script stored as source code:How is this backward compatibility preserved?

 Regarding the size of the script on how much space this currently requires within the transaction is to be solved by using script referencing ( https://cips.cardano.org/cips/cip33/).
-This allows that the transaction only keeps a reference to the script and that the complete script is stored somewhere else.
+This allows that the transaction only keeps a reference to the script and that the complete script is stored within a transactions already stored on the blockchain.
+This will be highly beneficial since a service will make 1000's of transactions using the same script.

 And then we have the "wallet".